-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is the landmark federal law that requires colleges and universities across the country to disclose information about crime on campus and around their campuses.
-The "Clery Act" is named in memory of 19-year-old Lehigh University freshman Jeanne Ann Clery, who was sexually assaulted and murdered in her residence hall room in April 1986.
-For more information on the Clery Act, visit the U.S. Department of Education at https://www2.ed.gov/admins/lead/safety/campus.html.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal law that requires colleges and universities to disclose information about crime on and around their campuses.
+We honor the memory of Jeanne Ann Clery by complying with the Clery Act and providing our community with a comprehensive overview of our department's activities over the past years.
+For more information on the Clery Act, visit the U.S. Department of Education at https://www2.ed.gov/admins/lead/safety/ campus.html.